 Goolugatup Heathcote Public Art Plan

-Apparatus is working collaboratively with the UDLA Design Team to identify art opportunities within the detailed landscape plan for the Goolugatup Lowerlands site for integrated and/or stand-alone artworks.
+Apparatus worked collaboratively with the UDLA Design Team to identify art opportunities within the detailed landscape plan for the Goolugatup Lowerlands site for integrated and/or stand-alone artworks.

-Goolugatup Heathcote is a significant site to people of the Noongar Nation and consultation with appropriate Elders and / or Advisors is and important part of the process.
+Goolugatup Heathcote is a significant site to the people of the Noongar Nation and consultation with appropriate Elders and/or Advisors is an important part of the process.

 Outcomes